LorenzoCane/odin-Calculator/README.md

 Use some logic to deal with decimal input.

 ## Live Preview
-You can see how my calculator works at : *A link will be available when the whole code will be ok*.
+You can see how my calculator works using [GitHub Page](https://lorenzocane.github.io/odin-Calculator/).